A special Higgs challenge: Measuring the mass and production cross section with ultimate precision at FCC-ee: Introduction: State of the art

 The total ZH cross section $\sigma_{\rm ZH}$ can thus be determined in principle with an ultimate statistical precision of 0.1\%, should the ZH event selection be 100\% efficient and pure.
 In addition, the selection can be made independent of the Higgs boson detailed properties by counting events with an identified Z boson, and for which the mass recoiling against the Z clusters around the Higgs boson mass (Section~\ref{section:x-section}).
 An absolute measurement of $g_{\rm HZZ}$, unique to $\rm e^+e^-$ colliders, is therefore at hand with a statistical precision of half a per mil at FCC-ee.
 The position of the recoil mass peak also provides in turn an accurate measurement of the Higgs boson mass.
 Once $g_{\rm HZZ}$ has been determined, the measurement of the cross sections for each exclusive Higgs boson decay, $\rm H \to X{\overline X}$,

 gives access to all other couplings in a model-independent, absolute, way.
 For example, the ratio of the WW-fusion-to-Higgstrahlung cross sections for the same Higgs boson decay, proportional to $g^2_{\rm HWW}/g^2_{\rm HZZ}$, yields $g_{\rm HWW}$, and the Higgsstrahlung rate with the $\rm H \to ZZ$ decay, proportional to $g^4_{\rm HZZ}/\Gamma_{\rm H}$, provides a determination of the Higgs boson total decay width $\Gamma_{\rm H}$.
 The measurement of $g_{\rm HZZ}$, and thus of the total ZH cross section, is a cornerstone of the Higgs physics programme at FCC-ee.
-Conservative values for the precision on inclusive and exclusive ZH cross sections, obtained from preliminary FCC-ee conceptual studies with realistic beam and detector parameters~\cite{Benedikt:2651299}, are indicated in Table~\ref{tab:HiggsMeasurements}, and the resulting accuracy of Higgs couplings obtained from a global fit to the FCC-ee measurements~\cite{deBlas:2019rxi}, are listed in Table~\ref{tab:kappaEFT}.
+Conservative values for the statistical precision on inclusive and exclusive ZH cross sections, obtained from preliminary FCC-ee conceptual studies with realistic beam and detector parameters~\cite{Benedikt:2651299}, are indicated in Table~\ref{tab:HiggsMeasurements}, and the resulting accuracy of Higgs couplings obtained from global fits to the FCC-ee measurements (the details of which are explained in Ref.~\cite{deBlas:2019rxi}), are listed in Table~\ref{tab:kappaEFT}.